 If you’re looking to discover some ways that PMO can hinder project delivery, you’ve come to the right place!
 Just like every person, every organisation has its good days and its bad days; and the Project Management Office (PMO) is not immune to this.
 I’ve seen it firsthand and I have been a part of it.
 Without continuously questioning everything we are doing (purpose, value, meeting stakeholder needs, etc.), we are choosing to continue blindly.

 Even after reaching out to my network and asking what they felt the most frustrating things about the PMO were, I was unsurprised with their answers.
 Many of the issues brought to my attention are discussed in our global white paper and again by networks of individuals who know what a “good PMO” entails.

-So… putting aside my own bias, today I am sharing the 8 most frustrating things about the PMO that were brought to my attention by others.
+So… putting aside my own bias, today I am sharing the 8 most frustrating things about the PMO that can block project delivery that were brought to my attention by others.

 1. Not being able to adapt over time (and not maturing)